Hair Restoration in Portland

 At the Gabel Hair Restoration Center, Dr. Gabel and his team specialize in treating men and women who are looking to maintain and restore their living, growing hair utilizing the most modern, up-to-date hair transplant techniques.

-Follicular Unit Transplantation (FUT) which is also known as the Strip Harvest Method, is a surgical procedure where natural occurring bundles of hair, called follicular units, are transplanted from the donor area to the area of alopecia, or recipient area.
+Follicular Unit Transplantation (FUT) which is also known as the Strip Harvest Method, is a surgical procedure where naturally occurring bundles of hair, called follicular units, are transplanted from the donor area to the area of alopecia, or recipient area.
 The follicular units are the most natural way that hair exits the scalp.
-Follicular units bundles may contain 1, 2, 3, or more hairs.
+Follicular unit bundles may contain 1, 2, 3, or more hairs.
 When transplanted, the follicular units are then arranged in the most natural pattern: the frontal hairline will receive the single hair units for a soft hairline, and the central area of the scalp will have the larger 3 or 4 hair follicular units to give a denser appearance.